Implications of gauge freedom for nonrelativistic quantum electrodynamics: Local densities

-This contribution is transient and rapidly decaying in the sense that, for fixed $x$, it vanishes both when $t\gg x$, and when an infinite time-average is taken \cite{power_quantum_1992}.
+which is clearly the expected total radiated energy-flux (power) due to real photon emission.
+The time-dependent virtual component is specified in Supplementary Note \ref{app3}.
+It is transient and rapidly decaying in the sense that, for fixed $x$, it vanishes both when $t\gg x$, and when an infinite time-average is taken \cite{power_quantum_1992}.
 It also vanishes if the Markov approximation is performed.
-However, we saw in Sec.~\ref{glauber} that virtual contributions are not necessarily small when averaged over a finite time for sensible ultra-violet cut-offs.
+However, we saw in Sec.~VI~A of the main text that virtual contributions are not necessarily small when averaged over a finite time for sensible ultra-violet cut-offs.